 An Axis 212 network camera with fish-eye lens is mounted to a custom welded aluminum arm which positions the camera directly over the pick cart.
 It gives us a perfect view of the picker, the pick bins and either side of aisle / inventory bins.
 We archive video of the pick process.
 This helps us analyze each motion to figure out ways to optimize even further.
 It also provides an audit trail if there's a problem with an order.

 We obviously need to power the label printer and camera, so we use a $100 battery backup / power supply that gives us about an hour of run-time.
-We just plug it in whenever we're not picking orders.
+We just plug it in to a wall outlet whenever we're not picking orders.

 Once the pick list is complete, the user brings the cart to the packing and shipping table.